Barksdale Organization: Sterling

 Sterling is a drug dealer in the low rise projects (known as "the pit") under D'Angelo Barksdale.
 Sterling is in charge of the crew's stash of narcotics, giving vials of drugs to the runners when needed.
 When Omar Little robs the crew, Sterling refuses to tell him where the stash is hidden and Omar shoots him in the kneecap.
 When Stringer Bell asks D'Angelo to flush out leaks in his team, D'Angelo discovers that Sterling (along with Cass) is stealing from him.
 He lets them off with a warning and a demotion to lookouts.
 When Bodie Broadus takes over "The Pit", Sterling is involved in his efforts to drive off a rival crew and is seen wielding a baseball bat alongside Bodie and Poot.

 Wallace

 Wallace is a 16-year-old drug dealer in the Barksdale crew's low rise projects organization, who is looking after a number of younger children in the neighborhood.
 He tries to leave the drug trade over guilt for his role in the death of Brandon, Omar Little's boyfriend, and he informs on the Barksdale Organization for the police.
-He is subsequently murdered by his friends Poot Carr and Bodie Broadus, on orders from Stringer Bell.
-D'Angelo Barksdale, who had befriended Wallace, grows outraged when he learns of the murder; it drives a permanent wedge between D'Angelo and Stringer, and is one of the main factors that leads D'Angelo to want to leave "the game" himself.
+He is subsequently murdered by his friends Poot Carr and Bodie Broadus on orders from Stringer Bell.
+D'Angelo Barksdale, who had befriended Wallace, grows outraged when he learns of the murder; it drives a permanent wedge between D'Angelo and Stringer, and is a main factor that leads D'Angelo to want to leave "the game" himself.